-BG: It’s great fun to be a parent but it’s a lot of work.
+BG: It is!
+It’s great fun to be a parent but it’s a lot of work.

 BG: But being a grandparent you have a lot less work.

 AH: Oh yeah, totally.
-Um, so last question.
-Totally a common question that you get, but, what’s your favorite picture or one of your favorites, I’m sure there’s a lot.
+So last question.
+A common question that you get, but what’s your favorite picture or one of your favorites?
+I’m sure there’s a lot.

 BG: How did I answer it the other day?
 Like “where do I start?”
-You know?
 I got a lot of favorites.
 I mean, who’s more exciting than Tina Turner, John Lennon, New York Dolls, the Clash, Sex Pistols, Debbie Harry?
-You know?
 I got favorites of all of them.

 BG: So I put one over the other?